 - Beautifully cut Quantum mainsail with single reef

 - Quantum Jib on adjustable jib-boom

 - Awlgripped, wood colored, Forte brand carbon fiber mast

 - Varnished mahogany seats

 - Varnished mahogany cockpit coamings

 - Varnished mahogany boom crutch and bronze deck socket

 - Varnished mahogany sculpted wale strakes

-- Varnished mahogany toerails and halfrounds to faithfully mimic those on the original 12 ½
+- Varnished mahogany toerails and halfrounds of the Herreshoff fashion.

-- Authentic bronze cleats, bow chocks, bow strap and blocks
+- Authentic antique bronze cleats, bow chocks, bow strap and blocks

 - All necessary cordage